Home Page

 This degree is the BA in Mathematics without a concentration.
 Students can add one or more of the concentrations in Applied Mathematics, Combinatorics & Optimization, Pure Mathematics, or Statistics and Data Science to this degree by fulfilling the respective Concentration Requirements (achieved by taking specific Upper-Division Elective Courses).
 Typically, students declare one of these four concentrations during their sophomore or junior year.
 Note that the requirements for the Mathematics Education concentration are extensive and differ substantially from the requirements for the other concentrations.
 Students interested in Mathematics Education are encouraged to declare this concentration as early as possible, preferably during their first year at UM.

-Note on degree specific credits: The degree specific credits are much lower for double-majors and for students completing an additional minor (in another subject):
+The major specific credits are much lower for double-majors and for students completing a minor in another subject:

 • 41 credits for students completing a second major, and